jpoehls/old-zduck-web/_posts/2009-10-12-from-windows-live-mesh-to-dropbox.markdown

 using Windows Live Sync.
 I'm actually still using Live Sync for some things (more on that later) but I have made the switch from Mesh to Dropbox.
-Bottom line, Dropbox "just works" and it keeps me in the loop while it’s doing it.
+Bottom line, Dropbox "just works" and it keeps me in the loop while it's doing it.
 Let me explain.

 ## Windows Live Mesh